ccaceresahumada/paywall/README.md

 ### More testing

-I added a simple set of unit tests for verifying that the view model is working as expected.
-I decided not to create a test for each method in the view model because they pretty much follow the same pattern.
+Complete unit tests for the view model using the existing pattern.

-I did not add an UI Tests, but it would be interesting to update the code to support accessibilityIdentifier and use them to verify the UI hierarchy.
+I did not add an UI Tests, but it would be interesting to update the code to support accessibilityIdentifier and use them to verify the UI hierarchy against the json response.

 ### Localization support